Business Administration (PhD, 3 Years)

 Profile of the Programme

 PhD students need to take one course (Research Philosophy, Methodology and Methods) which aims to prepare PhD candidates for designing their study.
-The course lasts four days and it is offered in the first year of studies.
-For the DBA, students are required to take four courses (Personal and Organizational Reflections; Literature Review; Research Philosophy, Methodology and Methods; Analysis of Information).
+The course lasts 4 days and it is offered in the first year of studies.
+For the DBA students are required to take four courses (Personal and Organizational Reflections; Literature Review; Research Philosophy, Methodology and Methods; Analysis of Information).
 Students need to be physically present for the Research Philosophy, Methodology and Methods course and normally are expected to be present for the other three DBA courses (even though there is flexibility in this and it can be discussed at the time the courses are offered).
-Thesis length is similar for both degrees (80.000 words) but the difference is that of the DBA assessed work from courses may be included in the final word count.
+Thesis length is similar for both degrees (80.000 words) but the difference is that for the DBA assessed work from courses may be included in the final word count.

 - An accredited master’s degree

 - Proof of English proficiency.
 This is provided by EITHER a degree from an English speaking university OR TOEFL (paper based test 600, computer based test 250, internet based test 100) OR IELTS 6.5.

 - An initial 2000-word research proposal outlining the research theme, aim and objectives, possible gap/s and proposed research methodology

 - A Personal Statement of 500 – 1000 words outlining applicants’ individual competences and strengths and providing their reflections regarding the expectations and value of the programme as well as to their personal advancement and career development